chardon55/Silk-Carousel/README.md

 <b>Thanks for your support!</b><br>
 <b><i>The version 2.0 will come soon.</i></b>

-<i>The script now can only work properly on Google Chrome.
+<i>There are many problems in the script.
 I'm trying to improve its compatibility.
 I'm sorry for it.</i>

 <h2>Tips to use it:</h2>
 <ul>